TanotiCoder/Pokemon/README.md

 - [OkHttp Logging Interceptor](https://github.com/square/okhttp/blob/master/okhttp-logging-interceptor/README.md) - Logs HTTP request and response data.
 - [Coroutines](https://github.com/Kotlin/kotlinx.coroutines) - Library Support for coroutines.
 - [Flows](https://developer.android.com/kotlin/flow) - Flows are built on top of coroutines and can provide multiple values.
 A flow is conceptually a stream of data that can be computed asynchronously.
-- [Timber](https://github.com/JakeWharton/timber) - Library for easier logging.
-- [Stetho]() - Stetho is a sophisticated debug bridge for Android applications.
-When enabled, developers have access to the Chrome Developer Tools feature natively part of the Chrome desktop browser.

 ---